-Active Trader Pro’s functionality list is robust to the point where it trails only behind the two undisputed leaders in this arena: TD Ameritrade's Thinkorswim and E*TRADE.
-Their advanced platforms, deeper settings and ability to custom code studies causes them slightly outshine Fidelity.
+Active Trader Pro’s functionality list is robust to the point where it trails only behind the two undisputed leaders in this arena: TD Ameritrade’s Thinkorswim and E*TRADE.
+Their advanced platforms, deeper settings, and ability to custom code studies cause them slightly outshine Fidelity.

 However, Fidelity’s platform is still strong.
 With low commissions and an easy-to-use platform, they offer a solid experience for beginners as well as advanced investors.

 The vast amount of research provided is a huge benefit.
 While day traders may not get the same benefit from this type of research, it can be very beneficial for investors!

-Are you still uncertain as to which broker to choose or new to trading all together?
-Check out our video on How to Open a Investment Account as well as our vast array of courses and videos for beginners to help guide you in your trading journey!
+Are you still uncertain as to which broker to choose or new to trading altogether?
+Check out our video on How to Open an Investment Account as well as our vast array of courses and videos for beginners to help guide you in your trading journey!